xsrex/Year-9-Notes-FSL/_geo.md

 A **victim** is a person that is [harmed/injured/killed] from a [crime/accident/other [event/action]] An **offender** is someone who commits an offense (diddy!1!1) A **sentence** is the punishment a judge or magistrate decides should be given to someone (double teaming fr smh ts pmo)

+## Topic 5 - Our changing cities

+In the past 100-200 years, buildings have become larger and land has been terraformed.
+This is an example of urbanisation.

+### Urban, Rural and Suburban

+- Urban areas tend to have a large number of services and a lower residential density than suburban areas.
+- Suburban areas have a low number of services, but a higher population density.
+- Rural areas have both a low population density and services.
+Farms and fields typically reside in rural areas.

+### Settlements

+A settlement is a place where people have a permanent home.
+Prehistoric humans do not live in settlements, and they used to be [hunters/gatherers].
+Then they discovered farming, which allowed them to produce their food in one [place/area]

+Settlements can be small or large.
+Here are some classifications:

+#### Hamlett
+Hamlett are the smallest type of settlements.
+But as the town grows economically, more services begin to be created.
+For example ...

+#### Small village
+[continuation from hamlett] ... churches, a pub or two, village shops, and post offices ...

+#### Large village
+[continuation from Small village] ... a primary school, small supermarkets, a health centre, cafes ...

+#### Small town
+[continuation from Large village] ... a library, clothes shops, shoe shops, banks, restaurants, hotels ...

+#### Large town
+[continuation from Small town] ... shopping centres, secondary schools, colleges, cinemas, theatres, sports centres, museums ...

+#### City
+[continuation from Large town] ... department stores, cathedral, university, football stadium, airport ...